The stress and upheaval caused by divorce is very significant. There are many issues to consider, including how inheritance and wills may be affected.

-This can have unfortunate consequences both in terms of the tax implications, your desire to keep assets within your family and can result in a loss of control over how your estate is disposed of on your death, as this would follow rules set down by law as opposed to in accordance with your specific wishes.
+This can have several unfortunate consequences relating to tax implications, your desire to keep assets within your family and experiencing a loss of control over how your estate is disposed of following your death, as this would follow rules set down by law as opposed to in accordance with your specific wishes.

 In addition, if you had appointed your spouse as a trustee or executor this provision would fail after divorce and this may not be what you want to happen.

-We will arrange for you to see one of specialist wills and provate lawyers before your decree absolute to advise you on this aspect of your divorce.
+We will arrange for you to see one of the specialist Wills and Probate lawyers before your decree absolute to advise you on this aspect of your divorce.